ThingSet/thingset-device-library/README.md

 This C++ implementation is used by the LibreSolar devices' firmware.

+The implementation is tested vs. newlib-nano and the default newlib provided by GNU C++ compiler.

 ## Text-based protocol

 The following ThingSet functions are fully implemented: